 Keep children away when using a lawnmower or weed trimmer, because debris may fly through the air.

 Keep all dangerous cleaning supplies and sprays out of the reach of children.

 Keep paints, pesticides, and fertilizers properly stored in a secure area.

-A helmet with a polycarbonate face mask or wire shield should be worn during the appropriate sports.
+Make sure your child wears a helmet with a polycarbonate face mask or wire shield during high-impact sports.

 Keep children away from fireworks.

 Set an example of using protective eyewear during sporting and leisure activities.